bgamari/squmfit/docs/index.rst

     >>> model = exponential_model(xs, amp, 1. / tau)

+Alternatively we could simply do away with the function altogether,

+    >>> model = amp * np.exp(-t / tau)

-Note how we can write expressions involving parameters, such as ``1. / tau``, greatly simplifying parameter specification.
+Note how we can write expressions involving parameters with the usual Python arithmetic operations, such as ``1. / tau``, greatly simplifying model composition.

 Next we add our curve to our ``Fit``, specifying the model to which we wish to fit along with some weights (taking care to avoid division-by-zero, of course),

     >>> weights = np.zeros_like(ys, dtype='f')
     >>> weights[ys > 0] = 1 / np.sqrt(ys[ys > 0])